Homepage > Journal > The best programming languages for product managers

 In the TIOBE Index, Python was selected as the programming language of the year in 2020.

-Python is considered relatively easy to learn, or at least easier than other popular languages.
-A simple syntax that sometimes is compared to the syntax of the English language makes learning the basics of Python relatively easy.
+Python is relatively easy to learn, or at least easier than other popular languages.
+Its simple syntax, which is sometimes compared to the syntax of the English language, makes learning the basics of Python relatively easy.

 Very readable and clear code based on the DRY (Do Not Repeat Yourself) method allows you to write applications faster, simpler, and more perfectly.